mikependon/RepoDB.NET/pages/classes/querygroup.md

 > WHERE ([IsActive] = @IsActive OR [Gender] = @Gender);
 ```

-To negate, simply pass the value of `True` in the `isNot` constructor argument.
+To negate, simply pass the value of `true` in the `isNot` constructor argument.

 ```csharp
 var queryGroup = new QueryGroup(queryFields, true);